enkidevs/curriculum/python/python-core/playing-with-time/playing-with-time-discussion.md

 Now that you've learned about time and date modules, it's time to practice!

-How would you create a program where you take a date using a module and separately print out all the different formats it provides?
+How would you create a program where you create a date using the `datetime` module and separately print out all the different formats it provides?

 To achieve this, you should use some of the following concepts:
 - learned modules (`time`, `datetime`)